-4.2 AP3 - Bicester Town Station Drainage Strategy
+4.3 AP3 - Bicester Town Station Drainage Strategy

-Atkins has prepared a preliminary GRIP Stage 32 drainage design layout for Bicester Town Station which is provided in Appendix 3.
-The surface water drainage design at Bicester Town Station is split into several sections (shown in Figure 4) which include;
+Jacobs has prepared the surface water drainage design for Bicester Town Station which is provided in Appendix 3.
+The surface water drainage design at Bicester Town Station is split into 2 sections; drainage to the north of the railway line and drainage to the south of the railway line.